Maximize Your Small Space With Strategic Flooring Choices

 Embrace the Wide Plank Trend

-We're all about the wide plank trend, especially when it comes to porcelain tiles that mimic the appearance of wood!
+We're all about the wide plank trend, especially when it comes to porcelain tiles that mimic the appearance of wood.
 Why do these planks make your room seem larger?
 Narrow planks tend to create a cluttered appearance with their many seams, which can highlight the limited space.
-In contrast, wide planks offer a sleek, unified look with fewer breaks, giving the illusion of a more expansive area.
+In contrast, wide planks (typically considered to be 6 inches or more in width) offer a sleek, unified look with fewer breaks, giving the illusion of a more expansive area.

 Opt for Diagonal Patterns